SEATTLE HOUSING MARKET FORECAST

 💰 Pricing Dynamics

-• Condos: Selling at 99.5% of list price—steady, if slightly more price-sensitive
+• Condos: Selling at 98.2% of list — more price-sensitive than single-family homes.

 📌 Key Takeaways